 \section{Conclusion}

-In this paper, we have investigated universal simulation of Markovian dynamics of FMO complex.
-At first we have transformed Lindblad master equation into the GKS form for non-Unitarian processes in FMO complex.
-Next decomposed GKS matrix into the linear combination of rank 1 generators through the spectral decomposition.
+In this paper, we have investigated the universal simulation of Markovian dynamics of the FMO complex.
+At first, we have transformed the Lindblad master equation into the GKS form for non-unitary processes in the FMO complex.
+Next, decomposed the GKS matrix into the linear combination of rank one generators through spectral decomposition.
 Then each constituent generator $ \vec{a}_k\vec{a}^\dag_k$ decomposed into the unitary conjugation of a semigroup from the universal set.
-Finally, the quantum circuit had designed for implementing unitary matrix's that applied for simulation of the structure generators.
+Finally, the quantum circuit had designed for implementing a unitary matrix that applied for simulation of the structure generators.